resthub/resthub.org/backbone-stack.rst

 Templating
 ==========

-Client side templating capabilities are based by default on Handlebars_.
+Client-side templating capabilities are based by default on Handlebars_.

 Templates are HTML fragments, without the <html>, <header> or <body> tag :